Secrets to Mental Health In Workers Comp That Insurance WON’T Tell You!

 Secrets to Mental Health In Workers' Comp That Insurance WON’T Tell You!

-What Kind of Mental Health Issues Are Covered?
+What Kind of Mental Health Issues Are Covered

 Requirements to Get Mental Health Issues Covered

-Can Mental Health Issues After an Accident Be Considered Consequential Injuries?
+Can Mental Health Issues After an Accident be Considered Consequential Injuries?

-For example, if a severe physical injury leaves you unable to work, in constant pain, or isolated at home, it’s not uncommon to develop depression, anxiety, or other psychological conditions as a result.
-Workers' compensation recognizes that these mental health struggles are a natural consequence of the physical injury and the challenges that come with it.
+For instance, if a serious physical injury keeps you from working, causes constant pain, or leaves you stuck at home, it’s pretty common to develop depression, anxiety, or other mental health struggles because of it.
+Workers’ comp understands that these kinds of psychological issues can be a natural result of dealing with a physical injury and everything that comes with it.

-Even if you had a preexisting mental health condition, the worsening of your symptoms due to the accident or its aftermath can still qualify as a consequential injury.
-As long as your psychological issues can be linked to the original workplace accident or its physical effects, they may be covered under your workers’ compensation claim.
+Even if you already had a mental health condition before the accident, you might still qualify if the accident made your symptoms worse.
+As long as your mental health challenges are linked to the original accident or its physical effects, they could be covered under your workers’ comp claim.

 Should Injured Workers Consider Getting Mental Health Treatment?